 By clicking anywhere in the applet you can define (and redefine) the missing square.
 The "exponent" parameter defines n, for a 2n×2n board.
-The number can be changed by clicking a little off it central line.
+The number can be changed with a spin control at the bottom of the applet.

 Proof